okteto/deploy-preview/README.md

 > Remember that the preview environment name must have your github ID as a suffix.

+### `timeout`

+The length of time to wait for completion.
+Values should contain a corresponding time unit e.g. 1s, 2m, 3h.
+If not specified it will use `5m`.

 ### `type`

 **Required**  The type of the Okteto preview environment to create.

 > Available types are 'personal' and 'global'.

+### `variables`

+A list of variables to be used by the pipeline.
+If several variables are present, they should be separated by commas e.g. VAR1=VAL1,VAR2=VAL2,VAR3=VAL3.

 ## Example usage